Does a tattoo hurt?

 6 tips to reduce tattoo pain

-- Choose a less sensitive body part - Avoid areas with many nerve endings or thin skin, such as ribs or feet, to experience less pain.
+- Choose a less sensitive body part: The outside of your upper arm is the least painful spot, so ideal to start with.
+Avoid places with many nerve endings or thin skin, such as ribs or feet, to experience less pain.

 - Eat well beforehand - A hearty meal helps keep your blood sugar up, which makes you less dizzy and weak during the session.